 Any shape you like works here.
 I've made it with rigatoni and bucatini.
 Angel hair pasta is very hard to keep al dente, so that's the only shape I would avoid.
 I love the saucy, slurpiness of long noodles in this recipe, but you choose what works best for you.

 Fresh tomatoes (especially cherry tomatoes) would add a beautiful acidity to the shrimp and garlic sauce.
-A few handfuls of fresh spinach wilted down into the pasta would add a lovely pop of green veggies, as would small florets of broccoli.
+A few handfuls of fresh spinach wilted down into the pasta would give you a pop of green veggies, as would small florets of broccoli.

 Italian recipes like this one that are heavy on the carbs get the perfect balance from a Mediterranean Tossed Salad.
-You should also double down on those carbs with a loaf of crusty bread.
+You should also double down on those carbs with a Garlic Bread Baguette.

 I love the texture of dried pasta here, which stays a little more firm.
 But fresh pasta or even homemade pasta would be lovely.
 Just monitor closely so as to not overcook it before adding it to the shrimp and garlic butter sauce.

-My go-to white wine substitute is stock (in this case, shrimp) with a squeeze of acid like lemon juice.
+My favorite substitute for wine is stock (shrimp, veggie or chicken all works here) with a squeeze of acid like lemon juice.

 If you're pescatarian, vegetable stock is your best option.
 If you're not pescatarian, chicken stock or chicken broth will work!

-To store, move to an airtight container and keep in the refrigerator for up to two days.
-To reheat, add a few tablespoons of stock to a saucepan with the cold pasta and heat gently over medium until heated through.
+To store, move to an airtight container and keep pasta in the refrigerator for up to three days.
+To reheat, add a few tablespoons of stock to a saucepan with the cold pasta and heat gently over medium until just warmed through.

 - Total Time: 35 minutes